JackMcKew/jackmckew.dev/drafts/2020/github-actions/github-actions.md

 For the Awesome Python Bytes, the action to cover this workflow ended up as ([source](https://github.com/JackMcKew/awesome-python-bytes/blob/master/.github/workflows/chatops.yaml)):

+> Ensure to use `if: steps.prcomm.outputs.BOOL_TRIGGERED == 'true'` in all subsequent jobs you want triggered if the phrase is found, otherwise the action will become recursive: check for comment, run checks, make a comment, check for comment, etc

 ``` yaml
 name: Trigger Checks on Fork
 on: [issue_comment]